 - Can Be Used With Any Vehicle.
-When it comes to servicing nonmembers’ vehicles, AAA sticks to a “don’t ask, don’t tell” policy: their customer contact staff won’t ask if you own the car that needs service, as long as you don’t make it obvious that it’s not yours.
-I freely admit to using my own AAA membership to help friends in need, and I’ve never been challenged or questioned.
+When it comes to servicing nonmembers’ vehicles, AAA sticks to a don’t-ask, don’t-tell policy.
+Its customer-contact staff doesn’t ask if you own the car that needs service as long as you don’t make it evident that it’s not yours.

 - Includes Potentially Valuable Travel Benefits and Merchant Discounts.
 AAA Premier members can take advantage of potentially valuable travel benefits, including trip interruption and cancellation insurance and global emergency assistance.
-All AAA members have access to free or low-cost travel agency services, plus discounts with thousands of merchants around the country and world – some of which slash as much as 50% off list price.
-For diligent members who travel often or spend liberally with partner merchants, these benefits and discounts alone are likely to cover the cost of membership.
+All AAA members have access to free or low-cost travel agency services and discounts with thousands of merchants worldwide — some of which slash as much as 50% off list price.
+For members who travel often or spend liberally with partner merchants, these benefits alone are likely to cover the membership cost.

 - AAA Offers Its Own Insurance Products.
 AAA provides its own auto, home, life, and excess liability insurance policies.
-Though it’s difficult to generalize about the extent of any potential discounts, AAA claims that these policies are cheaper for members than comparable products offered by competing insurers.
+Though it’s difficult to generalize about the extent of any potential discounts, AAA says these policies are cheaper for members than comparable products offered by competing insurers.

 - Not Cost-Effective for Infrequent Users.
-If your car is in great working order and you don’t regularly take advantage of value-added services such as travel booking, insurance coverage, merchant discounts, and home lockout assistance, you’re probably not going to get your money’s worth out of AAA membership at any price point.
-While a case can be made for carrying AAA membership solely for the merchant discounts, it takes some effort (and remembering) to maximize those on a consistent basis.
-And if you don’t spend heavily at AAA partner merchants, those discounts won’t matter anyway.
+If your car is in excellent condition and you don’t regularly take advantage of value-added services like travel booking, insurance coverage, merchant discounts, and home lockout assistance, you’re probably not going to get your money’s worth out of AAA membership at any price point.
+While you could make a case for carrying AAA membership solely for the merchant discounts, it takes some effort to maximize those consistently.
+And if you don’t spend heavily at AAA partner merchants, those discounts don’t matter anyway.

-- Classic/Basic Membership Perks Aren’t Nearly as Generous.
-AAA Classic/Basic membership does come with four complimentary roadside assistance calls per year, but many of its other benefits are less generous.
-For instance, its vehicle lockout coverage is only worth $60 per visit, which likely isn’t sufficient to cover long or complicated calls.
+- Classic Membership Perks Aren’t Nearly as Generous.
+AAA Classic membership comes with four complimentary roadside assistance calls per year, but many of its other benefits are less generous.
+For example, its vehicle lockout coverage can be worth as little as $50 per visit, which likely isn’t sufficient to cover long or complicated calls.
 Likewise, it lacks complimentary battery replacement, which can be worth $100 or more.
-And Classic/Basic members who invoke the towing benefit usually have no choice but to go to the responder’s facility, where repairs may be pricier.
+And Classic members who invoke the towing benefit usually have no choice but to go to the responder’s facility, where repairs may be pricier.

 - Costs Vary by Local Club.
-AAA clubs are free to set their own membership fees, so costs can vary significantly from region to region.
-There’s little rhyme or reason to this variation, and costs aren’t necessarily tied to local living costs, so the only way to find out for sure how much you can expect to pay each year is to check your local club’s website.
+AAA clubs are free to set their own membership fees.
+As such, costs vary significantly from region to region.
+There’s little rhyme or reason to the variation, and prices aren’t necessarily tied to local living costs, so the only way to find out for sure how much you can expect to pay each year is to check your local club’s website.

 - Comparable Insurance Company Services May Be More Cost-Effective.
-Some insurance companies offer better deals on roadside assistance and value-added services.
-For instance, Allstate’s Allstate Motor Club costs $99 for the first year and includes a host of complimentary or reduced-cost services and coverages that exceed what’s available at any AAA price point.
+Some car insurance companies offer better deals on roadside assistance and value-added services.
+For instance, Allstate Motor Club costs $79 and up for the first year and includes a host of complimentary or reduced-cost services and coverages that exceed what’s available at any AAA price point.

 AAA is much more than a trusted provider of free, round-the-clock roadside assistance.
-Members get a slew of free or discounted automotive services, exclusive or discounted travel products, member discounts on in-house insurance coverage, and more.
+Members get a slew of free or discounted benefits, including discounted automotive services, exclusive or discounted travel products, and member discounts on in-house insurance coverage.